-The annual reports on childhood lead poisoning in Wisconsin include the number of children tested and poisoned and number of cases (level of lead in blood requires intervention) at age one, age two, ages zero to five, and ages three to five not previously tested for each local health department jurisdiction.
-The reports also include prevalence rates and rates for children enrolled in Medicaid and WIC programs.
+The annual reports on childhood lead poisoning in Wisconsin include the number of children tested and poisoned and number of cases (level of lead in blood requires intervention) at age one, age two, ages zero to five, and ages three to five not previously tested for each local health department jurisdiction. for 2003 to 2010, the reports also include prevalence rates and rates for children enrolled in Medicaid and WIC programs.